hazmole/masks-zh-release/content/docs/rules/the-hooks-and-arcs/the-hooks.md

 this pairing, play up that detachment, the cost of feeling superior and the compromises required of being mundane.

-•  Hook Impulse — Mundane: To require compromise for connection
+* 引鉤推力 — 平凡: To require compromise for connection
-•  Hook Impulse — Superior: To detach and distance from others
+* 引鉤推力 — 優越: To detach and distance from others
 </div><div class='Move'>

-#### PAIRING: MUNDANE VS SAVIOR
+#### 搭配: 平凡 VS 救助
 This pairing is about saving others—protecting them from outward and inner threats.
 Saviors are great at stopping a car flying through the air at someone’s face, but Mundane characters can actually make people feel better, and might even be able to save villains from themselves.

-•  Hook Impulse — Mundane: To ask for empathy and mercy
+* 引鉤推力 — 平凡: To ask for empathy and mercy
-•  Hook  Impulse  —  Savior:  To  demand  defense  and  protection  for innocents
+* 引鉤推力 — 救助:  To  demand  defense  and  protection  for innocents
 </div><div class='Move'>

-#### PAIRING: SAVIOR VS SUPERIOR
+#### 搭配: 救助 VS 優越
 This pairing is about whether heroes should be proactive or reactive.
 Saviors respond to threats...but superior PCs read the situation and manipulate those around them to take action.
 They solve problems proactively, at the cost of being coldly removed from those around them.
 Which method is truly heroic?
 Fighting the good fight or winning the war?

-•  Hook Impulse — Savior: To highlight impending threats
+* 引鉤推力 — 救助: To highlight impending threats
-•  Hook Impulse — Superior: To present opportunities for action
+* 引鉤推力 — 優越: To present opportunities for action
 </div>

-### ASSIGN NPCs
+### 指派NPC
 After selecting the pairing for your hooks, assign the hooks themselves to either side of the pairing.
 A hook is a fictional element embodying the pull on the PC